python-odin/odin/docs/ref/mapping/classes.rst

 ~~~~~~~~

 For use with action methods defined outside the mapping class, if bind is set to ``True`` the mapping instance is
-passed to the action method as the first paramter.
+passed to the action method as the first parameter.

 ``skip_if_none``
 ~~~~~~~~~~~~~~~~